 Newstalk presenter Kieran Cuddihy is moving to RTÉ following the news that Radio One afternoon host Ray D’Arcy is leaving Montrose after 11 years.
 Cuddihy was headhunted by former Bauer Media colleague Patricia Monahan, who is now RTÉ’s director of audio, to replace Joe Duffy as the new presenter of Radio 1’s Liveline early afternoon phone-in show.

 Cuddihy, a qualified lawyer, took over from Ivan Yates in presenting The Hard Shoulder evening drivetime show on Newstalk.
-He has fronted Virgin’s late night news and analysis show.
+He has fronted Virgin Media’s The Tonight Show weekdays.
 During the summer months, following Joe Duffy’s retirement, a number of high-profile broadcasters deputised on Liveline, including Katie Hannon and Philip Boucher-Hayes.

 Salary